codingspirit/codingspirit.github.io/source/_posts/WebRTC-Compile-Native-WebRTC-Android-SDK.md

 categories: 编程相关
 ---

-The very first step of modifying native WebRTC SDK for Android is clone source code from Google repository and compile it into jar.
+The very first step of modifying native WebRTC SDK for Android is cloning source code from WebRTC repository and compiling it into jar.

 <!--more-->